nhahub/NHA-4-085/README.md

 > **DEPI Graduation Project — Data Engineering Track**

-**Shaghla** is an end-to-end automated data pipeline that aggregates tech job postings from multiple platforms across the Arab region, processes them through a Bronze → Silver → Gold medallion architecture on **Databricks**, and delivers results through a live web application, a daily **Telegram Bot**, and a **Power BI** analytics dashboard.
+**Shoghla** is an end-to-end automated data pipeline that aggregates tech job postings from multiple platforms across the Arab region, processes them through a Bronze → Silver → Gold medallion architecture on **Databricks**, and delivers results through a live web application, a daily **Telegram Bot**, and a **Power BI** analytics dashboard.

 ---